 - Remove Pitch: Pitch buildup can become a problem if left unchecked.
 Periodically remove pitch from bits, bit adapters and the internal surface of the tapered body using mineral spirits. - Lubricate: It is very important that the quick release chuck is always kept properly lubricated.
 Keeping a thin film of oil on the chuck and bit adapters helps to deter rust, provide lubrication, and transfer heat between the bit adapter and the chuck assembly during heavy use.
 Periodically clean out dust from the chuck.
 Once cleaned, re-lubricate the chuck with a multi-purpose light oil (like 3-IN-ONE oil) on a rag.
 Wipe the parts down with a rag to avoid over-lubricating the chuck, as this will only attract dust and could result in staining the workpiece. - Prevent Rust: The patented quick release chuck's operation can be affected by rust.
 Rust on any of the chuck parts or bit adapters will cause the chuck to perform poorly and eventually fail.
 Specifically, any rust on the surface of the mating tapers will prevent the bit adapter from sitting in the tapered body correctly.
 In the best case, this will cause the bit to be loose in the taper affecting cut quality and at the worst cause the bit to be thrown out of the chuck during operation.
 In the event that rust does appear on any of the quick release parts or bit adapters it must be removed and the parts re-lubricated.
 Any part with rust that penetrates deeper than the surface will need to be replaced.
 Do not leave bit and adapter assembled in the quick release chuck when not in use.
 The adapter can rust to the quick release chuck if left installed for an extended period of time. - Inspect Parts for Damage: Check surface of bit adapters and surfaces for chuck for damage.
 Damage to mating tapered surfaces will prevent the bit adapter from sitting in the tapered body correctly.
-Any damaged parts must be replaced before use. - Check Bit and for Looseness in the Bit Adapter: Always check that your bits are secure in the bit adapter.
+Any damaged parts must be replaced before use. - Check Bit and for Looseness in the Bit Adapter: Always check that the bits are secure in the bit adapter.
 Loose bits will sometimes show themselves by poor cut quality and lines in the raster cuts.
-These lines are simply height difference caused by the bit slipping up and down in the bit adapter.
+These lines are simply height difference caused by the bit slipping up and down in the bit adapter. - Accessories and Parts Source: Available accessories, approved cutting bits, and user-replaceable parts can be obtained through the CarveWright website.

-Troubleshooting
+QC Chuck Troubleshooting

 This section addresses many of the common issues that can be encountered with the quick release chuck.
-If the solutions presented to do solve the issue please contact CarveWright support at 713-473-6545.
+If the solutions presented to do solve the issue please contact CarveWright support at 713-473-6572.
 Remember to always unplug machine before attempting any troubleshooting or maintenance on the machine.